Skip to content

 Back in the early 1990s there was no shortage of kids interested in playing the world’s most popular sport.
 They just needed a bigger, better place to play, and as chairman of the Prince George Youth Soccer Association, Russell helped make that happen.

-He was one of the movers and shakers leading a joint City of Prince George/Prince George Rotary Club project to create an eight-field facility at Exhibition Park – a lush green jewel of youth soccer humanity that would became the envy of the province.
+He was one of the movers and shakers leading a joint City of Prince George/Prince George Rotary Club project to create an eight-field facility at Exhibition Park – a lush green jewel of youth soccer humanity that would become the envy of the province.

 “Gale did so much for the game, he loved kids and he did a lot of work at the beginning when we needed him the most,” said longtime soccer goalie/referee Gaetano Mauro, who co-founded the PGYSA in 1961 with his father-in-law John de Silva.